vecna/trackmap/README.md

 If you read site A, B, C and D, the tracking agent present in A, B and D know almost 75% of information about you.

 The distributed nature of the Internet will always make the development of sites like "C" possible: a site without a tracking agent.
-Sadly, due to the online adverising business, mixing between social and ADV, SEO and infrastructural needs, the creation of independent and trackless sites is extremely rare.
+Sadly, due to the online advertising business, mixing between social and ADV, SEO and infrastructural needs, the creation of independent and trackless sites is extremely rare.

 When someone shares a link, this link often contains some identifier used to recognize users connected by other means (eg: sharing a link via chat or via mail: the tracker does not know how you got that link, but can now link you and the users who have shared the link).